Language Guide

 Rationale:

-[explicit: not talking about lab tests]
+[explicit: this does not refer to talking about lab tests]

 Example: